AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 ---

 The exact nature of the spirits (and therefore what knowledge they can offer to you) is up to you and the GM to decide.
-Maybe they’re dead ancestors, echoes of people you’ve slain, or a minor demon.
+Maybe they're dead ancestors, echoes of people you've slain, or a minor demon.
 Up to you.

 ### Armor Mastery